Mustard is great to grow. It’s a versatile and rewarding plant. Not to mention it’s seeds can be used for adding some flavor to your cooking.

 Growing Spinach

-Soil: Well-drained and rich in organic matter.
+Soil: Soil that drains well and rich in organic matter.

-Location: Partial to full sun.
+Location: Likes full sun.

 Benefits